Communication Sciences & Disorders

 - Speech Pathology and Audiology (BS) U143

-The Speech Pathology and Audiology major provides opportunities for the study of normal speech, language and hearing and the associated disorders.
-Faculty and students in the Department of Communication Sciences and Disorders provide services to the University community and to the public through the University Speech and Hearing Center and engage in cooperative work with area schools, hospitals and other human service agencies.
+The speech pathology and audiology major provides opportunities for the study of normal speech, language and hearing and the associated disorders.
+Faculty and students in the Department of Communication Sciences and Disorders provide services to the university community and to the public through the UNCG Speech and Hearing Center and engage in cooperative work with area schools, hospitals, and other human service agencies.

-You must earn a minimum cumulative GPA of 3.0 (preferably higher), have 55 credit hours and apply to the major to be eligible to enroll in upper level courses.
-An application form and transcripts must be submitted to the CSD department by May 31st.
-Second degree applicants and transfer students must also meet the May 31st deadline and all academic requirements.
+You must hold a minimum cumulative GPA of 3.0 (preferably higher) and have 55 earned credit hours to apply to the major.
+Once accepted to the major, students may enroll in upper-level (300-level or above) courses.
+An application form and transcripts must be submitted to the CSD department by May 15.
+Second-degree applicants and transfer students also must meet the May 15 deadline and all academic requirements.
 Admission to UNCG does not admit you to the CSD pre-professional program.
-In order to take classes at the 300+ level, you must have a letter written admittance to the major from the CSD Department as well as a separate acceptance letter from the University.
+In order to take classes at the 300-plus level, you must have a letter written for admittance to the major from the CSD department as well as a separate acceptance letter from the university.

-- Support groups for clients with aphasia, fluency and voice disorders meet here and/or involve students
+- Support groups for clients with aphasia, fluency, and voice disorders meet on campus and/or involve students

 - Job fairs and career resources are made available to majors